VinnieM/Popular-DS-Questions/README.md

 ## Contribute

-If you find a bug or a better way to implement, please raise a pull request.
+If you find a bug, or a better way to implement, please raise a pull request.